christiskatsouris/Network-Analysis-R/README.md

 ## Assignment 1

 Using the centrality measures introduced above and based on a partial-correlation network as presented in the framework of Anufriev and Panchenko (2015)   examine the effect of network topology to the optimal portfolio choice problem.
 Specifically, based on the GMVP (min-variance optimization problem), set-up the optimization function using the full investment constraint as well as a constraint on weights being strictly in the interval (0,1).
 Then, in order to research the question on how centrality could be affecting the min-variance optimization problem use a suitable methodology that either removes central nodes automatically or via an appropriate penalization/shrinkage method.
-See also this [page](https://github.com/christiskatsouris/Computational-Econometrics-R) with related helpful definitions and examples.
+See also the [Computational-Econometrics-R](https://github.com/christiskatsouris/Computational-Econometrics-R) page which has related helpful definitions and examples on optimization techniques.

 ## References